 - Ask your current customers if they’d be interested in customer financing for larger jobs.
-You can send a survey via an email survey, or simply ask customers when you quote jobs and track their answers in a CRM.
+You can send a feedback survey or ask customers when you quote jobs.

 - If you do offer upsells or premium packages, calculate how much bigger your average invoice price could be.
 Remember: on average, customers who can take advantage of monthly payments typically pay up to 20% more for upgraded services.

 After doing this cost-benefit analysis, you should have a better idea of whether offering consumer financing is a good idea for your business.

 If you can consistently win bigger jobs and increase sales by 20%, the fees may well be worth it.

 Get started with customer financing for small business

 Offering customer financing can make you look more professional, improve customer loyalty, and increase sales.

 Best of all, your customers can get the services they need, when they need them.
 That brings bigger and better jobs within their reach.